 Microsoft offers to download and try Office products for 30 days without paying anything.
-After 30 days of trial period you have to pay and activate the license.
+After 30 days of the trial period, you have to pay and activate the license.
 But, there is a trick that you can use to extend Office trial without paying and use it for 180 days which is about 6 months.
-To keep using Office trial version for 180 days you can run a simple command 5 time on every 30th day of trial, this way you will gain 30 more days of trial for 5 times.
+To keep using Office trial version for 180 days you can run a simple command 5 times on every 30th day of trial, this way you will gain 30 more days of trial for 5 times.

 Extend Office Trial Period for 180 days

-- Press Windows+R keys and type
+- Press Windows+R keys type:

 - Now go to the following folder

-- Once you are in
+- Once you are in the folder:

 - In the command prompt windows type OSPPREARM.exe and hit enter to execute it.